LMH01/alpha_tui/docs/cli.md

 #### How it works

-All commands that are understood by the program can be used to specify what instructions should be allowed, in addition to that there are some shortcuts available:
+All instructions that are understood by the program can be used to specify what instructions should be allowed, in addition to that there are some shortcuts available:

 | Shortcut | Explanation |
 | - | - |